-- Understand the theory of machine learning and artificial intelligence
+- Understand theoretical concepts of artificial intelligence and machine learning.

-- Know about ML and AI tools used in practice
+- Know how basic artificial intelligence and machine learning tools are used in practice.

-- Know how to implement basic algorithms of AI and ML and train small networks for practical problems
+- Know how to implement basic algorithms and train small networks for practical problems.

-- Be able to identify and use relevant AI and ML tools in their research
+- Be able to identify and use relevant artificial intelligence and machine learning tools in research.

-- Know how to implement and deploy ML and AI algorithms on AWS/Google cloud.
+- Know how to implement and deploy artificial intelligence and machine learning algorithms on Google Cloud.

 Who is this course suitable for?

 This course would suit STEM students in undergraduate or entry-level postgraduate study.
 Basic knowledge of calculus and linear algebra is required, and some experience of coding is recommended.
-Prior knowledge of Artificial Intelligence, Machine Learning, or the Python programming language is not required.
+Prior experience of artificial intelligence, machine learning, or the Python programming language is not required.